robertdfrench/Cpp-Libraries/README.md

-Cpp-Sorting-Library
+Cpp-Libraries
 ===================

-C++ Library for Sorting Algorithms
+C++ Libraries for Sorting, Searching, & and Data Structures.